Simulation of Cavitating Flows

 1

-The maximum scaling factor \(F_{max}\) is usually problem dependent, however, the value in the table is a good starting point.
+The value of \(F_{max}\) is usually problem dependent, however, the value in the table is a good starting point.
 The selection of \(P_{min}\) should be guided by actual experimental measurements on similar flow configurations if possible, however, if such information is not available, values in the range of no more than several hundred Pascals below the vapor pressure are recommended.
 In general, it is noted that the minimum simulation pressure will be somewhat below the specified value of \(P_{min}\) because this is merely the point at which the source term scaling is activated.
+The variables cavitationMinPressure and cavitationSourceFactorExponent should be non-zero to avoid division by zero in the scaling expression.

 Control File Setup